Economy of Denmark: Energy

 Denmark has low electricity costs (including costs for cleaner energy) in EU, but general taxes (11.7 billion DKK in 2015) make the electricity price for households the highest in Europe.
-As of 2015, Denmark has no environment tax on electricity.
+As of 2015, Denmark has no environmental tax on electricity.

 Denmark is a long-time leader in wind energy and a prominent exporter of Vestas and Siemens wind turbines, and in 2019 Denmark's exports of wind-turbine technology and services amounted to €8.9 billion.
 It has integrated fluctuating and less predictable energy sources such as wind power into the grid.
 Wind produced the equivalent of 43% of Denmark's total electricity consumption in 2017.
 The share of total energy production is smaller: In 2015, wind accounted for 5% of total Danish energy production.

 Energinet.dk is the Danish national transmission system operator for electricity and natural gas.
 The electricity grids of western Denmark and eastern Denmark were not connected until 2010 when the 600MW Great Belt Power Link went into operation.

-Cogeneration plants are the norm in Denmark, usually with district heating which serves 1.7 million households.
+Cogeneration plants are the norm in Denmark, usually with district heating which serves almost 1.9 million households (January 1, 2025), 68% of all households.

 Waste-to-energy incinerators produce mostly heating and hot water.
 Vestforbrænding in Glostrup Municipality operates Denmark's largest incinerator, a cogeneration plant which supplies electricity to 80,000 households and heating equivalent to the consumption in 63,000 households (2016).
 Amager Bakke is an example of a new incinerator.

 Greenland and the Faroe Islands

 In addition to Denmark proper, the Kingdom of Denmark comprises two autonomous constituent countries in the North Atlantic Ocean: Greenland and the Faroe Islands.
 Both use the Danish krone as their currency, but form separate economies, having separate national accounts etc. Both countries receive an annual fiscal subsidy from Denmark which amounts to about 25% of Greenland's GDP and 11% of Faroese GDP.
-For both countries, fishing industry is a major economic activity.
+For both countries, the fishing industry is a major economic activity.

 Neither Greenland nor the Faroe Islands are members of the European Union.
 Greenland left the European Economic Community in 1986, and the Faroe Islands declined membership in 1973, when Denmark joined.

 Data

-The following table shows the main economic indicators in 1980–2017.
+The following table shows the main economic indicators in 1980–2023.
 Inflation under 2% is in green.